Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Economist Predictions for the Canadian Job Market

-Economists expect the weakening job market could persist through the summer in an uncertain trade war.
+Economists expect the softening job market could persist through the summer in an uncertain trade war.

 A male construction worker is working on a steel bridge.
 Tariffs on steel and aluminum are creating uncertainly in Canada's job market.